 - It is illegal to possess bay scallops on waters outside open harvest areas or during the closed season.

-- Legal Gear: Harvest permitted only by hand or by using a landing or dip net
+- Legal Gear: Harvest permitted only by hand or also by using a landing or dip net

 - Commercial harvest prohibited.